Benefits & Applications

 Helical Pulldown Micropile Installation

 Chance Helical Pulldown Micropiles are used to form a grout column around the shaft of a standard helical anchor/pile.
 The installation process can employ grout only or grout in combination with either steel or PVC casing.
-To begin the process, a helical anchor/pile is placed into the soil by applying torque to the shaft.
+To start, a helical anchor/pile drives into the soil by applying torque to the shaft.
 The helical bearing plates require significant force or torque to advance the helical pile into the soil.

 After the lead section containing helical plates penetrates the soil, a lead displacement plate and extension are placed onto the shaft.
 Torque is again applied on the assembly to advance the helical plates, which pulls the displacement plate downward, forcing soil outward and creating a cylindrical void around the shaft.